Monday, 3 December 2012

 And don't lay the dead person down in the coffin.
 Just as in life you wouldn't want to look up at the ceiling for too long, you would much prefer to be sitting up in a deck chair surveying the scene in front of you.
 Is there a law against putting up the deceased up like that during a wake?
 Would it be disturbing 'public peace' as in the other sort of exhibitionism?
 I'd be surprised if there is such a thing.

 Sit that dead person 45 degrees up so everybody can have a last look.
 You'll be glad if that person was from your neighbourhood.
 There's instant recognition, not from some dodgy photograph from yesteryear that makes you wonder about the person inside.
 Change costumes at intervals if you must, like in some wedding function.

 Look snappy, play appropriate music.

 Death should not be mundane.
 Death is our last chance at doing something impressive.
-Leave the world with a bang and with a resounding note.
+Leave the world with a bang, a resounding note.

 I think, as a kid, I would have loved to hear the dead speak.
 Because as a child, funerals for me were always for adults.
-The customs, the giving of 'bak kum', the gossips amongst relatives, etc.
+The customs, the giving of 'bak kum' (condolence money), the gossips among relatives, etc.

 So a dead person talking would make a child wonder about many things.
 For one, what that person was like when alive, and if he/she had anything interesting to say.
 For relatives that these kids don't encounter often it is a priceless last meeting.